nus-cs1010/2324-s1/docs/c-in-cs1010.md

 - `long`, which is guaranteed to be at least 32 bits.

 #### Exception
-- If a function from C library calls for the use of `int` and offers no `long` alternative, then we have to use `int`.
+- If a function from a C library calls for the use of `int` and offers no `long` alternative, then we have to use `int`.

 ### 6. The type `float`

 #### Why?
-- Not enough precision and will cause floating-point errors.
+- Not enough precision.
+It will cause floating-point errors.

 #### What should be used instead
 - `double`

 #### Exception
-- If a function from C library calls for the use of `float` and offers no `double` alternative, then we have to use `float`.
+- If a function from a C library calls for the use of `float` and offers no `double` alternative, then we have to use `float`.

-### 7. Using integer values for true / false
+### 7. Using integer values for true/false

 #### Why?
 - Confusing and error-prone